Traveling edge states in massive Dirac equations along slowly varying edges: Traveling edge states with the linear mass

 Then, the localized traveling wave solution admits

 \end{corollary}

-This is a one way traveling wave along the edge with the velocity $v = -\frac{\partial \omega}{\partial \lambda}=1$.
+This is a one way traveling wave along the edge with the velocity $v=1$.
 Till now, we have built the exact traveling localized waves along a straight edge through the separation of variables.
 However, it is quite involved to derive the traveling waves with a general mass.
-If $m(f(\bx))$ is edge-admissible with the edge curve $\Gamma$ slowly varying, a robust edge state can be asymptotically approached by treating the edge curve as a local straight line towards its tangential direction.
+If $m(f(\bx))$ is a domain wall function with the edge curve $\Gamma$ which can be locally treated as a straight line.